Drusy/drusy.github.io/_posts/2012-01-01-battery-state.md

     </figure>
 </div>

-Currently this is a quick and dirty implementation and it is restricted to Windows but I plan to extend the compatibility to OS X, make it a bit more sexy and clean the code to put it on GitHub.
+Currently this is a quick and dirty implementation and it is restricted to Windows but I plan to extend the compatibility to OS X, make it a bit more sexy and clean the code to push it on GitHub.